willj/Scratch-Panel/README.md

 ### setOption(key, value)

 Set an option value.
-This will not have any (useful) effect on options used in the initialisation, such as foreground, background or elementName, but will change the value that's returned by **getOption()**
+This will not have any (useful) effect on options used in the initialisation, such as foreground, background or elementId, but will change the value that's returned by **getOption()**

 It can be used to change the following options:
 - threshold